MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-MailboxSearch.md

 ```

 ### -Senders
-!!!
-Exchange Server 2010, Exchange Server 2013

-The Senders parameter specifies the SMTP address of one or more senders.

-!!!
-Exchange Server 2016, Exchange Online

 The Senders parameter specifies one or more senders to include in the search query.
 Messages that have the specified sender are returned in the search results.
 Senders can include users, distribution groups (messages sent by members of the group), SMTP addresses, or domains.

 You can specify multiple senders separated by commas.
 If the value contains spaces, enclose the value in quotation marks (").

 ```yaml
 Type: String[]